F1LT3R/hybrids-dynamic-load/README.md

     `,
 })

-// The name is exported for as the custom element name export default name
+// The name is exported for use as the custom element name export default name
 ```